 Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence.
 Initially, PGY-1 residents must be supervised either directly or indirectly with direct supervision immediately available.
-[Each Review Committee may describe the conditions and the achieved competencies under which PGY-1 residents may progress to be supervised indirectly with direct supervised indirectly with direct supervision available.]
-[VI.A.2.e).(1).(a)]
+[Each Review Committee may describe the conditions and the achieved competencies under which PGY-1 residents may progress to be supervised indirectly with direct supervision available.]
+[VI.A.2.e..(1).(a)]